 5 Things You Need to Know About Encryption Keys

 Imagine that you’re an HR manager at a large company.
-You handle sensitive team members information such as salaries, benefits, and Social Security numbers nearly every day.
-To protect this personally identifiable information (PII) from unauthorized access, you use an encryption key to encrypt the data before storing it in a human resource information system (HRIS) database.
+You handle sensitive team members information such as salaries, benefits, and Social Security numbers nearly every day and need public key encryption.
+To protect this personally identifiable information (PII) from unauthorized access, you use an encryption key to encrypt the data and encryption key management for symmetric key encryption before storing it in a human resource information system (HRIS) database.

 One day, you receive a request from a payroll processor to access new employees’ salary information.
-Once you verify the service provider’s identity and ensure they have authorization to view this confidential information, you then use an encryption key to send the salary information and provide the processor a decryption key to access the data.
+Once you verify the service provider’s identity and ensure they have authorization to view this confidential information, you then use it to send the salary information and provide the processor a decryption key to access the data.
 Enjoy a short, animated story on encryption keys at Kitetoons.

-In this scenario, the encryption key was critical in protecting sensitive team member information and ensuring that only authorized parties had access.
-By using encryption keys, you ensure that the information remains secure and confidential.
+In this scenario, the key was critical in protecting sensitive team member information and ensuring that only authorized parties had access.
+By using these keys, you ensure that the information remains secure and confidential.

-Encryption keys are an essential element of modern cybersecurity, used to protect sensitive data, whenever shared (“in transit’) or stored (“at rest”), from unauthorized access.
+Encryption key management is an essential element of modern cybersecurity, used to protect sensitive data, whenever shared (“in transit’) or stored (“at rest”), from unauthorized access.
 By using strong, regularly updated encryption keys, organizations can help to ensure the security of their data and communications.

 Here Are Five Things You Need to Know About Encryption Keys:

-- There are several different kinds of encryption keys, each with unique features and uses.
+- There are several different kinds of keys, each with unique features and uses.

-Here Are Some of The Most Common Types of Encryption Keys:
+Here Are Some of The Most Common Types:

-- Symmetric Keys: Symmetric keys use the same key for both encryption and decryption.
+- Symmetric Key Encryption: Symmetric keys use the same key for both symmetric key encryption and decryption.
 The same key is used to transform the data into an unreadable form and back into its original condition.
 Symmetric keys are fast and efficient, but they require both the sender and the recipient to access the same key, which can be challenging to manage.

-- Asymmetric Keys: Asymmetric keys utilize a shared key for encryption and a personal key for decryption.
+- Asymmetric Keys: Asymmetric keys compared to symmetric key encryption utilize a shared key for encryption and a personal key for decryption.
 The shared key encrypts the data, and the private key decrypts it.
 It means the sender can encrypt the data using the public key, and the recipient can decrypt it using the private key.
-Asymmetric keys are more secure than symmetric ones; however, because they are unique and contain a large amount of random data, they are more difficult and time-consuming to generate and require more computing power.
+Asymmetric keys are more secure than symmetric ones.
+However, because they are unique and contain a large amount of random data, they are more difficult and time-consuming to generate and require more computing power.

 - Hash Keys: Hash keys use a mathematical function to transform data into a fixed-size output known as a hash.
 The hash is unique to the original data and cannot be reversed to obtain the original data.
 Hash keys are used to verify data’s integrity rather than encrypt it.